tatoslover/timekeeper/README.md

 ## Deployment

 This project is deployed on Azure Static Web Apps.
-You can deploy your own instance using:
+To deploy your own instance:

-- GitHub Pages
+1. Fork this repository
+2. Create an Azure Static Web App resource in the Azure Portal
+3. Connect it to your GitHub repository
+4. The workflow will automatically build and deploy the application

-- Azure Static Web Apps
+The deployment uses GitHub Actions with the Azure Static Web Apps workflow.
-- Netlify
-- Any static file hosting service

 ## Contributing